 There is no dietary requirement for caffeine.
-Moderate caffeine intake, however, is not commonly thought to pose a health risk.
-About 250 to 300 milligrams of caffeine per day is considered a moderate amount.
-This is roughly equivalent to three cups of coffee.
-More than ten 8-ounce cups per day is excessive.
-Caffeine poisoning from excess amounts can occur.
+About 250 to 300 milligrams of caffeine per day is considered a moderate amount, roughly equivalent to three cups of coffee.
+Consuming more than 10 8-ounce cups per day is considered excessive, and caffeine poisoning can occur from such amounts.

 Pregnant women and people with coronary heart disease or peptic ulcers may be advised by their health care provider to restrict or avoid using caffeine.

 Many drugs interact with caffeine.
-Consult your health care provider or pharmacist about potential interactions whenever you take medications.
+Patients should consult a health care provider or pharmacist about potential interactions when taking medications.